carpit680/teleop_tongs/README.md

 Mount the resulting printout on a flat surface that you can move around the camera to capture calibration images __with the ring light turned on__.

-Use the following command and your calibration pattern to collect calibration images for your Logitech C930e webcam.
+Use the following command and your calibration pattern to collect calibration images for your Mi USB Webcam.
 The entire calibration board should be visible and not too far away, or else the calibration images can lead to errors.

 ```bash
 python3 webcam_calibration_collect_images.py